scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 In addition we were able to measure how many tasks are submitted per worker process.
 Table :ref:`process-subm` summarizes the results and Figure :ref:`task-histograms` shows in detail how RMSD blocks were submitted per worker process in each run.
 As it is shown the execution is not balanced between worker processes.
 Although most workers are calculating three RMSD blocks, as it is expected by oversubscribing, there are a few workers that are receiving a smaller number of blocks and workers that receive more than three.
-As a result, oversubscription does not lead necessarily to a balanced execution, adding additional execution time.
+As a result, over-subscription does not lead necessarily to a balanced execution, adding additional execution time.

 .. table:: Summary of the number of worker processes per submitted RMSD blocks.
 Each column shows the total number of Worker process that executed a number of RMSD blocks per run.
 Executed on TACC Stampede utilizing 64 cores :label:`process-subm`